yusx-swapp/fedlib/demo/FedAvg/README.md

-# Heterogeneous Federated Learning using Dynamic Model Pruning and Adaptive Gradient
+# FedLib: Implementation for FedAvg

-This is the implementation for the paper: **Heterogeneous Federated Learning using Dynamic Model Pruning and Adaptive Gradient**
+This is the implementation for the paper: **Communication-Efficient Learning of Deep Networks from Decentralized Data**

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7633920.svg)](https://doi.org/10.5281/zenodo.7633920)